Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/select.md

     Default: '',
     Description: 'An optional thing to show inside a badge in the option, such as a count', },
+  {
+    Name: 'icon',
+    Type: 'React.ReactNode',
+    Required: 'False',
+    Default: '',
+    Description: 'A component that renders an icon to the right of the option', },
 ]} />

 </Tab>